ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 The Startup Disk Creator application is part of the extended Ubuntu Desktop installation.
 You can use it to write an Ubuntu image to a USB stick.

 :::{warning}
-Startup Disk Creator also works with images of other distributions based on Ubuntu, such as flavors like Kubuntu or Xubuntu, or derived distributions.
+Startup Disk Creator is intended for Ubuntu images and images of other distributions based on Ubuntu, such as flavors like Kubuntu or Xubuntu, or derived distributions.
 It might not work correctly with other Linux distributions and different operating systems.
 :::

 1. Insert your USB stick.